Renaissance Art Historian in Florence, Italy

-Born in the former Yugoslavia, Paola Vojnovic immigrated with her family to the United States in 1995.
-She earned her Bachelor of Arts degree in art history from Arizona State University (1999), her Master of Arts degree in Renaissance Art History from Syracuse University, New York (2008), and her second Master’s degree in Preservation and Management of Archaeological, Historical and Artistic Heritage from the Università di Siena, Italy (2010).
-Paola held internships at the Peggy Guggenheim Museum in Venice, the Pitti Palace/Galleria d’arte Moderna in Florence, and for UNESCO in Serbia.
+Paola Vojnovic earned her Bachelor of Arts degree in art history from Arizona State University (1999), her Master of Arts degree in Renaissance Art History from Syracuse University, New York (2008), and her second Master’s degree in Preservation and Management of Archaeological, Historical and Artistic Heritage from the Università di Siena, Italy (2010).
+She held internships at the Peggy Guggenheim Museum in Venice (2000), the Pitti Palace/Galleria d’arte Moderna in Florence (2007), and for UNESCO in Serbia (2010).

-Prior to pursuing her graduate degrees in art history, Paola owned and managed WIP Art Gallery in Scottsdale, Arizona.
+Prior to pursuing her graduate degrees in art history, Paola owned and managed WIP Art Gallery in Scottsdale, Arizona (2001-2005).

 She had the honor to serve as a special advisor to a Serbian Minister of Culture (2011-2012).